How Much Does It Cost to Cut a Window?

 Shrinking a window is an easier and less-expensive option than choosing to enlarge.
 This is often done in the Victorian era and other period homes that tend to feature very tall windows.
 If making your window smaller is the practical option for your project you will save in structural costs.
 However, you must consider the additional cost of replacing exterior siding which depending on your home can impact the savings of making a window smaller.

-• Less Expensive
+- Less Expensive

-• Less Structural Work
+- Less Structural Work

-• Can Update Over-sized Period
+- Can Update Over-sized Period

-Moving or New Windows
+Moving or Installing New Windows

-Moving and New windows can be expensive due to the structural elements that are involved in placing a window where there is only a wall.
+Moving and installing new windows can be expensive due to the structural elements that are involved in placing a window where there is only a wall.
 In this scenario drywall, plywood, plumbing and electrical may need to be addressed in order to access framing.
 Both interior and exterior costs must be considered to decide if moving windows in your home is a practical option.

 Cutting through brick and concrete can increase the cost of this type of window renovation.
 If cost is manageable, this certainly is the most dramatic home window update.
 Additional light, air-flow and scenic, well-placed views can make the investment well worth the effort.